balakrishna-iiml/balakrishna-iiml.github.io/README.md

-<h1 style="text-align:center;">VOTE FOR S BALAKRISHNA </h1>

 ![](./PGP38142_16_Campaign_Poster.png)
 <video src="https://user-images.githubusercontent.com/109454786/180874182-01aa8f38-9d3d-4318-9243-dfb32e9f4c7a.mp4" controls="controls" style="width: 100%; height:auto">
 </video>

-## About me
-Hey!
-This is S Balakrishna - PGP38142, Room 16001, Hostel 16.
-I am standing for the post of Hostel 16 Representative.
-- I was the first person of PGP38/ABM19/FPM23 batch to come to this hostel
-- I helped quite a few people with their lan/internet connectivity issues and still do
-- I am active on the hostel 16 group, always ready to extend help whenever I can
-- I follow EPL & I support Tottenham Hotspurs.
-I love LOTR & Hobbit.
-No the eagles were not the solution.

-* * *

 ## Objective
 1. Keep in touch with IIML computer centre over stable lan connectivity; help getting hardware/router issues resolved ASAP